Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 Parking

-You can park at the mountain compound for free, but parking at Shalem farm costs 20 NIS per day.
+You can park at the mountain compound for free, but parking at Shalem Farm costs 20 NIS daily.

 Tours

-Today (June 2022), there are only tours for organized groups (no more free tours for the general public).
-You can find additional information on the official site.
+Today (June 2024), there are only tours for organized groups (no more free tours for the general public).
+The official site has additional information.

 Dogs